N8Hawes75/JetCat_Comms/README.md

 ```
 sudo apt install ffmpeg
 ```
-Other modules included in `requirements.txt`
+Other modules included in `requirements.txt`.
+Really it's numpy pandas matplotlib pyserial and cffi.

 ## CFFI

 To run cffi, you need to run `main.py` inside the main `JetCat_Comms` directory for some reason.
 This will compile the library you need to include inside of any program that requires crc16 calcs.

 This is a bit of a mess right now.
 Run `main.py` to create the python .so library, then put that library in the same folder as the source code you're going to run, `import _crc.lib`

+The cffi library is currently only working on Linux.
+Not sure how to get it to work on windows, but it's something to do with the compiler.

 ## throttle_cmd_1.py